hand2note/Hand2NoteApi/README.md

 **Installation**

-For C# copy _bin/x86/h2napi.dll_ and _bin/x64/h2napi.dll_ into the output directory of your project.
+For .Net copy _bin/x86/h2napi.dll_ and _bin/x64/h2napi.dll_ into the output directory of your project.
 Add _bin/Hand2Note.Api.dll_ as a dependency to your project.

 ## HUD integration